graasp/docs/blog/unlisted/unlisted-staging-updates.md

 :::

-The latest updates focus on enhancing user experience and ensuring linguistic accuracy within the Graasp platform.
-It involves implementing customizable full-screen mode within Graasp Player, renaming features for clarity, and restoring search functionality within folder views.
+Through meticulous attention to detail, the Graasp team enhances clarity with refined translations, introduces advanced features like geolocation settings, and provides insightful analytics to empower users with deeper insights.
+Moreover, the team ensures platform security and stability by regularly updating dependencies.
 Read further to see the full details!

 <!-- Everything below this will not be shown in the post overview -->
 <!-- truncate -->

+## Graasp Account

+- Enhancing translations for improved clarity and understanding.
+- Correcting social links form to ensure complex inputs.
+- Updating dependencies to maintain optimal functionality.
+- Refining mobile color schemes for a visually pleasing experience.

 ## Graasp Analytics

-- Display analytic traces of apps.
+- Presenting insightful analytic traces for apps to illuminate usage patterns.

 ## Graasp Auth

-- Enhance user experience by retaining language selection throughout the registration process.
-- Ensure language translations are up to date to provide users with accurate information.
+- Introducing a connection indicator for enhanced user feedback.

 ## Graasp Builder

-- Improve the loading layout for move, copy, and shortcut modals to enhance user experience on low network.
-- Modify the term "favorite" to "bookmark" for improved clarity and consistency.
-- Restore the ability to search for items within the folder view.
-- Allow downloading H5p files

-## Graasp Library

-- Update language translations to ensure accuracy and relevancy.
-- Improve the loading layout for public profile to enhance user experience on low network.
-- Fix breadcrumbs layout for clearer navigation.
+- Crafting a new title for the chatbox to better resonate with users.
+- Introducing advanced settings for geolocation, providing finer control.
+- Implementing permissions within map view for a smoother user experience.

 ## Graasp Player

-- Implement a feature to enable customizable full-screen mode given a parameter.
+- Bringing to life the <strong>navigation island</strong> for intuitive exploration.

+## Graasp Apps

+- Unveiling an analytics view for Code Capsule, offering deeper insights.
-- Update language translations to ensure accuracy and relevancy.
+- Adding Italian translations to Sketchfab.

+## Backend

+- Ensuring the preservation of item language when copied.
+- Accompanying items with their respective permissions for further network optimization.
+- Updating dependencies to maintain the platform's integrity.

 <!-- Generic message -->